-The Flinders University Health and Medical Research Building plans to be a leading biomedical research facility that co-locates research, clinical and technological platforms to further the University's long-standing contributions to the health, education and medical sectors.
+The Flinders University Health and Medical Research Building plans to be a leading biomedical research facility that co-locates research, clinical and technological platforms to further the University's longstanding contributions to the health, education and medical sectors.
 Flinders University is a public institution and the third largest university in South Australia.

-- Scheduled handover date

-- Handover remains scheduled for 2025.
+2 Handover remains scheduled for 2025.
 This is approximately one year later than the original schedule with the delay largely attributable to the impact of Covid-19.

-- 3

-- The current anticipated handover date.
+The current anticipated handover date.

 Completion is now scheduled for 2026.
-This is approximately six months behind the original schedule due to delays in design development and the identification of contaminated areas.
-The Company's investment is only due to be made following construction completion.
-The valuation of the commitment is currently immaterial.
+This is approximately six months behind the original schedule due to delays in design development and the identification of contaminated areas

 This is not applicable as the authority is assuming all risk associated with the construction work that is being undertaken.
-5

-- ☆ ←